The guy can't stay in one form for long.Plastic Man

 - Which was the point.
 Later, DC semi-inverted this by saying that the Cole-style adventures were how Plas perceived himself and them due to the effects of the chemicals that gave him his powers; to everyone else, he was a kook in a world of (supposedly) sane people... and The Joker.

 - Power Perversion Potential: ...We'll leave this one to your imagination.

 - One in-story example: in a JLA issue, he posed as Big Barda's dress.
 It took the rest of the League to hold back her Unstoppable Rage upon discovering.

 - It's been mentioned in JLA that they never team Plas with Wonder Woman.

 - In an issue of JLA, Wonder Woman is at home, about to change her clothes, and suddenly turns and addresses the red and yellow light fixture on the wall: "If my body were the last thing you ever saw, would it be worth it?".
 Plas sheepishly departs.

 - Sad Clown: Some portrayals of Plas.

 - The Slow Path: In one JLA story, Plas traveled back in time and was blown up.
-His body shattered into pieces and was scattered at the bottom of the sea, and left there for 3000 years until the JLA rescued him in the present day.
+The gravel-sized chunks of his body were scattered at the bottom of the sea, and left there for 3000 years until the JLA rescued him in the present day.
 He was conscious the entire time.

 - Something Person